Bina Shah

-Bina Shah (born in 1972) is a Pakistani writer, columnist and blogger living in Karachi.
+Bina Shah (born in 1972) is a Pakistani novelist, essayist, journalist and academic living in Karachi.

 Early years

-Bina Shah is a Pakistani fiction writer, novelist, journalist, and columnist.
-Shah was born in Karachi to a Sindhi family, the eldest of three children.
-She was raised in Virginia (United States) as well as Karachi.
+Bina Shah was born in Karachi to a Sindhi family, the eldest of three children.
+She was raised in Virginia (United States) and in Karachi, Pakistan, where she attended the Karachi American School from kindergarten to 12th grade.
+She graduated from KAS in 1989.

+In 2019 Shah published a non-fiction essay in Granta titled "When We Returned to Pakistan" The piece detailed her return to Pakistan from the United States in 1977, touching on issues of cultural alienation, loneliness, and adaptation to a new environment during a time of political turmoil.

 Education

 She obtained a B.A. in Psychology from Wellesley College and an MEd in Educational Technology from the Harvard Graduate School of Education, USA.

 Shah is a fellow of the University of Iowa, as an alum of the International Writing Program (2011).
 She is also a Fellow of the Hong Kong Baptist University as an alum of its International Writers Workshop.

 Media

-Shah is the author of four novels and two collections of short stories.
+Shah is the author of five novels and three collections of short stories.
 She has been published in English, Italian, French, Spanish, Danish, Chinese, German, Turkish and Vietnamese.
 Her novel Slum Child was published in 2008, while a historical fiction novel about Sindh, A Season For Martyrs was published in 2014 by Delphinium Books.
 Her fiction and non-fiction has appeared in Granta, The Independent, Wasafiri, Critical Muslim, InterlitQ, the Istanbul Review, Asian Cha, and the collection And the World Changed.

 Shah was a contributing opinion writer from 2013-2015 for the International New York Times and an op-ed columnist for Dawn, a newspaper in Pakistan published in Karachi.
-Currently she also writes a column for the Books and Authors section of the Dawn.
+She wrote a longstanding column for the Books and Authors section of the Dawn.
 She has written for Al Jazeera, The Huffington Post, The Guardian, and The Independent.

 Shah writes extensively about Pakistani culture and society, women's rights, girls' education, and issues pertaining to technology, education, and freedom of expression.
 Her columns and her blog The Feministani has established Shah as one of Pakistan's foremost feminists and cultural commentators.
 She has been a frequent guest on the BBC, PRI's The World and NPR.

 Shah is a two-time winner of Pakistan's Agahi Awards for excellence in journalism.
 Her short story "The Living Museum", won the Dr. Neila C. Sesachari prize from Weber University's literary journal, Weber - The Contemporary West.
 Shah donated the award money to the Karam Foundation in aid of Syrian refugees.

-Shah was chosen by OK!
-Pakistan as Best Writer of 2014.
-In 2017 she was selected as a Ponds Miracle Woman.

 In 2022, Shah was presented by the Ambassador of France to Pakistan, Nicolas Galey, with the insignia of a Chevalier of the Ordre des Arts et des Lettres, an honorary award given by the French government.

+In 2024, Shah was appointed the inaugural Writer-in-Residence at the Aga Khan University Faculty of Arts and Sciences (AKUFAS).
+She began teaching Expository Writing at AKUFAS in 2025.